Rolomza/tic-tac-toe/README.md

 # tic-tac-toe
-This is a simple tic tac toe game, created using javascript module pattern and factories functions.
+This is a simple tic tac toe game, created using javascript module pattern and factory functions.